R1PeR/MouseToVJoy/README.md

 ## Configuration

-Program can be configured through config.txt file which have 21 different values that can be modified through any text editor.
+Program can be configured through config.txt file, which have 21 different values that can be modified through any text editor.

 ### Sensitivity